 I’ve even done posts about skincare that I’ve made relevant to literature, by giving out tips that fictional characters might use!
 (You can check that out here if you want a live example).
 I also collect Funko Pops, which often pop up (no pun intended!) in my photos.
 This again works well though, because the Pops are usually from books, or books that have been made into TV shows/films, so they can accompany the books in my shots!

 So stick to a niche, but be creative.
 Bear in mind why your audience followed you, and make sure what you’re posting is relevant to them.

-Tip 6: Build your identity
+Tip 6: Grow a loyal Instagram following by building your identity

 This takes some experimentation.
 When I first started, I for some reason really enjoyed using the Gingham filter on Instagram and basically making my images look washed out and grainy.
 Here’s a cringeworthy example of some of my very first posts: